Park Avenue main line: Stations

 Along the viaduct, there is one former station at 110th Street, and along the tunnel are three former stations, located at 59th Street, 72nd Street, and 86th Street, each of which had side platforms on the two outer tracks.
 These are now used for storage and emergency exits.
 None of the stations' platforms are more than 172 ft long, making them too short for contemporary trains to use.
 While the 59th Street and 72nd Street stations had typical side platforms located on the outside of all four tracks (i.e. trains on the outer tracks opened their doors on the right), the 86th Street station had two platforms located in between the outside tracks and the center pair of tracks, creating side platforms that resembled walled-off island platforms.
-This is similar to the layout at 14th Street–Sixth Avenue, except the platforms are walled off from the center tracks, so that trains on the outer tracks opened their doors on the left, and trains on the inner tracks bypassed the station.
+This is similar to the layout at 14th Street–Sixth Avenue, where the platforms are walled off from the center tracks, so that trains on the outer tracks opened their doors on the left, and trains on the inner tracks bypassed the station.